ISSUE No.024Internal Syndicate Circular December 26, 2025

 UPCOMING SCHEMES

-Operation Stillwater Crown (Jan 2): Calm-surface manipulation enters live rehearsal.
+Operation Stillwater Crown (Jan 2): Revised calm-surface deployment pending approval.

-Codename Quiet Array (Jan 9): Distributed compliance nodes move to procurement.
+Codename Quiet Array (Jan 9): Distributed compliance infrastructure enters activation phase.

-Project Dustmantle (Ongoing): Archive infiltration now considered “best practice.”
+Project Dustmantle (Continuing): Archive infiltration now indistinguishable from routine procedure.

 WRY WIT OF THE WEEK